isomerpages/moe-acspri/_about-us/Vision, Mission & Values.md

 #### **Our Goals**

-To develop and strengthen the pupils’ character by imparting Christian values and principles and by role- modeling.
+To develop and strengthen the pupils’ character by imparting Christian values and principles and by role-modeling.

 To help our pupils be the best that they can be through the nurturing of their talents and potential.